Documentation

 GitHub Enterprise

 GitHub Enterprise support is currently in open beta.
-If you want to use a GitHub Enterprise instance for your FastStore project, please contact VTEX Support.
+If you want to use a GitHub Enterprise instance for your FastStore project, contact VTEX Support.
 Once enabled, follow the instructions below.

 1. In the Git Provider section of the Integrations tab, you'll see two options: